The service description files for Dinit each describe a

 group will be terminated via SIGKILL).
 The timeout period begins only when

-all dependencies have been stopped.
-The default timeout is 60 seconds.
+all dependencies have been satisfied.
+The default value is 60.
+A value of

 - stop-timeout =